 If you have too much going on at once, the audience will struggle to understand the meaning of the shot.

-Actors understand this instinctively, because they are trained to listen and react while the other character is talking, and performing.
+Stage actors understand this instinctively, because they are trained to listen and react while the other character is talking, and performing.
 But for animators, because we don't create our performance live, we can quickly get lost in the detail.
-As a result, we have to make a conscious effort not to over-complicate things by having both characters acting and performing at the same time.
+As a result, we must make a conscious effort not to over-complicate things by having both characters acting and performing at the same time.